 The biggest factor in the experience for a tablet PC is going to be the operating system.
 It is the basis for the whole experience including the interface gestures, application support and even what features a device can actually support.
 In particular, selecting a tablet with a specific operating system will essentially tie you to a specific platform just as if you selected a Windows or Mac based PC but even that is more flexible than the tablets are currently.

 Apple iOS - Many people will say that the iPad is a glorified iPod Touch or iPhone.
 In some ways they are right.
-The operating system is not very different between the iPad and the company's phone and media players.
+The operating system is not very different between the iPad and the company's phone and media players and that is by design.
 This has the advantage of making it one of the easiest of the tablets to pick up and use.
 Apple has done a superb job of creating a minimalist interface that is quick and easy to use.
 Since it has been on the market the longest, it also has the greatest number of applications available for it on the market.
 The downside is that you are locked into Apple's limited functionality.
 This includes limited multitasking and the ability to only load Apple approved applications unless you jailbreak your device.

 Google Android - Google's operating system is probably the most complex of the options currently available.
 This has to do with the fragmentation of the operating system between the 2.x versions designed for smartphones and early tablets along with the 3.x version that is specific to tablet devices.
 The company's new unified 4.x version does correct many of these issues but some devices are still shipping with older versions.
 The greatest advantage that Android has is its openness.
 The downside is that the openness leads to security issues and interfaces that are not as standardized as some of the other operating systems.
 Android is also the basis for many other tablet companies devices such as the Amazon Kindle Fire and the Barnes and Noble Nook but they are heavily modified such that they aren't as open as the standard Android versions.
+Many tablet manufacturer's also put skin which are a modified version of the user interface on their devices which means that even two tablets running the same version of Android may look and feel very different.

 Application stores are the primary means that consumers will be acquiring and even installing software onto their tablet PCs.
 This is something that should be considered before buying a tablet as the experience and software available to each has very specific implications to the tablet PC.
 In most cases, the application store for the device will be operated by the company that developed the operating system for the tablet.
 There are a couple of exceptions to this.